-I am post-doctoral researcher working in the Mathematics Institute, and a member of the Zeeman Institute: Systems Biology & Infectious Disease Epidemiology Research (SBIDER) group.
-I am working with Professor Matt Keeling (Maths / Life Sciences) on modelling the spread of disease (further details below), as well as collaborating with other members of the Life Sciences, Mathematics and Medical School departments.
+I am a post-doctoral researcher working in the Mathematics Institute, and a member of the Zeeman Institute: Systems Biology & Infectious Disease Epidemiology Research (SBIDER) group.
+I am working with Mike Tildesley and Matt Keeling on modelling the spread of disease (further details below), as well as collaborating with other members of the Life Sciences, Mathematics and Medical School departments.

 Key topics of interest are: